Do You React to Today or Plan for Tomorrow?

 With twenty-two years of experience and eleven million calls from primary care physicians, specialists, hospitals, universities, health plans, and other healthcare organizations, TeamHealth Medical Call Center (THMCC) is a premier provider of medical call center solutions.
 THMCC serves more than 10,000 physicians, health plans, home health and hospice organizations, and employers.

-THMCC is a cost-effective leader in reducing inappropriate or unnecessary utilization of healthcare resources, enhancing risk management, and increasing patient satisfaction, as well as promoting patient acquisition and generating referrals within a healthcare system.
+THMCC is a cost-effective leader in reducing inappropriate or unnecessary utilization of healthcare resources, enhancing risk management, and increasing patient satisfaction, as well as promoting the patient acquisition and generating referrals within a healthcare system.
 Their flexible services meet the unique needs and goals of healthcare systems, making them an invaluable client advisor.

 THMCC is passionate about contributing to the success of their clients.
 They have their finger on the pulse of the changing healthcare industry and are creating and exploring new technologies to make their provider clients’ lives easier, providing analytics and reporting that positively position clients, meeting the consumer demands for service delivery, and bringing greater quality and cost containment to clients and the healthcare industry.